-The Positive Self The Self is the centre for individual’s mental life.
+The Positive Self The Self is the center for the individual’s mental life.
 Numerous studies in psychology devoted to this very interesting topic.
-During my PhD study, I investigated how the moral self-concept influence our perceptual decision making?
+During my Ph.D. study, I investigated how moral self-concept influence our perceptual decision making?
 Using social learning task developed by Jie Sui (see her 2012 paper), we asked participants to learn the associations between different aspects of self and simple geometric shapes, then asked them to perform a perceptual matching task by pressing buttons.
 In a series of experiments, we found a robust effect that the morally positive self was processed faster and more accurately.
 The underlying mechanism is being explored now.

-Reproducibility, Open Science, and Neurolaw The reproducibility crisis has been continually a focus of psychology recent years.
-As a junior researcher in this field, I am deeply concerned about the integrity of psychology and brain science, the fields in which I deeply love.
-Therefore, I tried very hard to promote open science in China and got more researchers in China aware the severity of the problem (https://osf.io/huyn4/).
-I contributed to the international community by participating ManyLab project (https://osf.io/2rm5b/).
+Reproducibility, Open Science, and Neurolaw The reproducibility crisis has been continually a focus of psychology in recent years.
+As a junior researcher in this field, I am deeply concerned about the credibility of psychology and brain science, the fields I love so much.
+I tried very hard to learn how to do research more transparently, in the hope to improve the reproducibility of my research.
+Also, I promote open science among my colleagues (both in China and around me in Germany)(https://osf.io/huyn4/).
+I took part in the collaborative project that aimed at greater power to test research hypotheses more severely (e.g., https://osf.io/2rm5b/).
 Currently, I maintaining a Chinese blog on reproducibility related topic (https://zhuanlan.zhihu.com/psy-os).

 Also, with a bachelor degree in Law, I am always interested in the intersection between cognitive neuroscience and the law.
 Together with my colleagues, I wrote a commentary to call for more attention to the reproducibility problem in neurolaw: Open Science as a Better Gatekeeper for Science and Society: A Perspective from Neurolaw.